 Elias Smith had heard of the Stone movement by 1804, and the O'Kelly movement by 1808.
 [6]:190 The three groups merged by 1810.
 [6]:190 At that time the combined movement had a membership of approximately 20,000.
-[6]:190 This loose fellowship of churches was called by the names "Christian Connection/Connexion" or "Christian Church."[3]:68[6]:190
+[6]:190 This loose fellowship of churches was called by the names "Christian Connection/Connexion" or "Christian Church."
+[3]:68[6]:190

-Characteristics of the Stone movement
+Characteristics of the Stone Movement

-The cornerstone for the Stone movement was Christian freedom, which led them to a rejection of all the historical creeds, traditions and theological systems that had developed over time and a focus on a primitive Christianity based on the Bible.
-[3]:104,105
+The cornerstone for the Stone movement was Christian freedom, which led them to a rejection of all the historical creeds, traditions, and theological systems that had developed over time and a focus on a primitive Christianity based on the Bible.
+[3]:104,104

 While restoring primitive Christianity was central to the Stone movement, they saw restoring the lifestyle of the early church as essential, and during the early years "focused more . . . on holy and righteous living than on the forms and structures of the early church.
-[3]:103 The group did also seek to restore the primitive church.
-[3]:104 However, due to concern that emphasizing particular practices could undermine Christian freedom, this effort tended to take the form of rejecting tradition rather than an explicit program of reconstructing New Testament practices.
-[3]:104 The emphasis on freedom was strong enough that the movement avoided developing any ecclesiastical traditions, resulting in a movement that was "largely without dogma, form, or structure."[3]:104,105 What held "the movement together was a commitment to primitive Christianity."[3]:105
+The group did also seek to restore the primitive church.
+However, due to concern that emphasizing particular practices could undermine Christian freedom, this effort tended to take the form of rejecting tradition rather than an explicit program of reconstructing New Testament practices.
+The emphasis on freedom was strong enough that the movement avoided developing any ecclesiastical traditions, resulting in a movement that was "largely without dogma, form, or structure."
+Is a structure.
+In the structure of the structure of the early years "focused more" in the property of the early years "focused more" in the group did also seek to restore the primitive church.
+The group did also seek to restore the primitive church.
+The group did also seek to restore the primitive church.
+The group did also seek to restore the primitive church.
+The group did also seek to restore the primitive church.
+The group did also seek to restore the primitive church.
+The group did also seek to restore the primitive church.
+The group did also seek to restore the primitive church.
+The group did also seek to restore the primitive church.
+The group did also seek to restore the primitive church.
+The group did also seek to restore the primitive church.
+The group did also seek to restore the group

+What held "the movement together was a commitment to primitive Christianity."
+[3]:105 lov

 Another theme was that of hastening the millennium.
-[3]:104 Many Americans of the period believed that the millennium 5 was near and based their hopes for the millennium on their new nation, the United States.
-[3]:104 Members of the Stone movement believed that only a unified Christianity based on the apostolic church, rather than a country or any of the existing denominations, could lead to the coming of the millennium.
-[3]:104 Stone's millennialism has been described as more "apocalyptic" than that of Alexander Campbell, in that he believed people were too flawed to usher in a millennial age through human progress.
-[8]:6,7 Rather, he believed that it depended on the power of God, and that while waiting for God to establish His kingdom, one should live as if the rule of God were already fully established.
-[8]:6
+[3]:104 Many Americans of the period believed that the millennium was near and based their hopes for the millennium on their new nation, the United States.
+[3]:104 human progress.[8]:5,7 Rather, he believed that it depended on the power of God, and that while waiting for God to establish His kingdom, one should live as if the rule of God were already fully established.[8]:6